a-stoyanov/zabbix-vmware-snapshot/README.md

 1. Create a service account on your vCenter server with scope global and read-only permissions
 2. Import yaml template to your zabbix server
 3. Check/change pre-defined template macros.
-This can also be done per host.
+This can also be done on the host level.
 4. Attach template to your vCenter host.
 Make sure required macros are filled out